 As discussed in our primer article, set files are used to furnish data for a variety of IRI Voracity-compatible applications, like CoSort, FieldShield, DarkShield, NextForm, and RowGen.

-Set files are usually text files with rows of single- or multi-byte character or numeric values in one or more tab-separated columns, where each row is separated by a new line character.
+Set files are usually text files with rows of single- or multi-byte characters or numeric values in one or more tab-separated columns, where each row is separated by a new line character.

 Alternatively, set files can contain one more literal range of values (e.g., [100-999]).
 Values are selected from a set file randomly by default, and optionally, there are additional selection methods such as ALL, ONCE, or PERMUTE.
 If the value selected represents a range of numbers or date/time values, a final value within the designated range will be drawn randomly.